corda/corda-docs-portal/content/en/docs/cenm/1.2/config-identity-manager-parameters.md

 crlCacheTimeout
-How often to resign the certificate revocation list
+How often the Revocation Workflow Processor should synchronise Certificate Revocation Requests statuses.
+                                                Also the time after the CRL cache in Revocation Web Service will be cleared.

 crlFiles